JeelVekaria/ChatGPT-Ethical-Analysis-in-Academia/README.md

 # ChatGPT-Ethical-Analysis-in-Academia
-Research project that I and a group of 4 students conducted the use of ChatGPT in Academia, namely universities and colleges.
-Data was collected through surveys and after a collection of 100 submissions.
-We fed that data into our Python code which imported Pandas, Numpy, and Matplotlib, for data visualization.
-We prepared a presentation and a report conducting our findings in this research.
+Collaborative research project by myself and a team of four students, exploring the application of ChatGPT in academic environments, specifically within universities and colleges.
+Our data collection involved surveys, retrieving insights from 100 submissions.
+Used Python with Pandas, Numpy, and Matplotlib for data visualization, we processed and analyzed the data.
+The culmination of our efforts resulted in a comprehensive presentation and report, outlining the key findings from our research. 📊🔍